asood-life/vision-2.0/README.md

 <h3 id="implementation">Approach</h3>
 <ul>
    <li>
       Leveraged the <b>OpenCV</b> library to implement <b>Computer Vision</b> techniques, including <b>Masking, Erosion, Dilation Thresholding and Contour Approximation</b>, ensuring precise Image Segmentation from the arena.
-It involves extracting and storing all the shape-color combinations, including their respective center coordinates (x,y).
+It involves extracting and storing all shape-color combinations, including their respective center coordinates (x,y).
    </li>
    <li>
       Utilized a renowned physics engine <b>PyBullet</b>, to simulate the bot's movement within the Arena.
 Furthermore integrated <b>Aruco Markers</b> onto the bot for ensuring real-time tracking of its position in the arena at any instant.